ckcr4lyf/mtrtrack/README.md

 ## MTR API Secrets

-I am not quite sure yet, but the response for East Rail Line is different to others.
+The response for East Rail Line is different to others.
 E.g.:

 Island Line (ADM)
 ```json